Rafael Benítez: Early coaching

-The first attempts by Benítez at senior management away from the Real Madrid fold were less than successful.
-He was appointed manager of Real Valladolid for the 1995–96 season, but was dismissed after only two wins in 23 games, with the club bottom of La Liga.
-During the 1996–97 season, Benítez took charge at Osasuna in the Segunda División, but after only nine games and one win, he was dismissed.
+Benítez was manager of Real Valladolid for the 1995–96 season, but was dismissed after only two wins in 23 games, with the club bottom of La Liga.
+During the 1996–97 season, he took charge at Osasuna in the Segunda División, but after only nine games and one win, he was dismissed.
 He did, however, meet the fitness instructor Pako Ayestarán at the club, and went on to form a partnership with him at several clubs for the next decade.
 In 1997, he joined another Segunda División side, Extremadura, and this time led them to promotion, finishing second in the table behind Alavés, after winning 23 out of 42 games.
-Extremadura only survived one season in La Liga, however, and were relegated in 1999, after finishing 17th and losing a play-off to Rayo Vallecano.
+Extremadura only survived one season in La Liga, and were relegated in 1999, after finishing 17th and losing a play-off to Rayo Vallecano.

 Benítez subsequently resigned at Extremadura, and took a year off from football to study in England and Italy.
 He also worked as a commentator/analyst for Eurosport, Marca, El Mundo and local Madrid TV.
 In 2000, he was appointed manager of Tenerife of the Segunda División, and with a team that included Mista, Curro Torres and Luis García, he gained promotion to La Liga by finishing third in the league behind Sevilla and Real Betis.